How Can We Stem Weight Gain Related to Behavioral Meds for Autism?

 You’re not alone experiencing this difficult situation.
 Some individuals with autism have challenging behaviors that can’t be managed by behavioral and environmental strategies alone.
 In these cases, medication may be an appropriate part of an overall treatment plan.
-We discuss this decision and associated issue in the AS-ATN/AIR-P tool kits Autism: Should My Child Take Medicine for Challenging Behaviors and Autism and Medication: Safe and Careful Use.
+We discuss this decision and associated issue in the Medication Decision Aid Tool Kit and Autism and Medication: Safe and Careful Use.
 You may find one or both guidebooks helpful.

 Unfortunately the medicines approved for treating autism-related “irritability” (tantrums, moodiness, aggression) frequently cause increased appetite and weight gain and, sometimes, diabetes.